core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ## OMA Lightweight M2M (LWM2M) Example {#lwm2m-ex}

-This example shows how the OMA LWM2M specification makes use of Resource Directory (RD).
+This example shows how the OMA LWM2M specification makes use of RDs.

 OMA LWM2M is a profile for device services based on CoAP(OMA Name Authority).
 LWM2M defines a simple object model and a number of abstract interfaces and operations for device management and device service enablement.

-An LWM2M server is an instance of an LWM2M middleware service layer, containing a Resource Directory along with other LWM2M interfaces defined by the LWM2M specification.
+An LWM2M server is an instance of an LWM2M middleware service layer, containing an RD along with other LWM2M interfaces defined by the LWM2M specification.

-CoRE Resource Directory (RD) is used to provide the LWM2M Registration interface.
+The registration interface of this specification is used to provide the LWM2M Registration interface.

 LWM2M does not provide for registration sectors and does not currently use the rd-lookup interface.